MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMSqlServerSetting.md

 PS XYZ:\> New-CMSqlServerSetting -CopySqlServerExpressOnSecondarySite -SqlServerServiceBrokerPort 4037
 ```

-This command creates a SQL Server settings object that specifies that System Center Configuration Manager copies Microsoft SQL Server Express to a secondary site.
+This command creates a SQL Server settings object that specifies that Configuration Manager copies Microsoft SQL Server Express to a secondary site.
-The command specifies that System Center Configuration Manager use port 4037 for the SQL Server Service Broker.
+The command specifies that Configuration Manager use port 4037 for the SQL Server Service Broker.

 ## PARAMETERS